zhuwq585/MSCCD/README.md

 ## Generate a tokenizer for the target language

 First, edit ./parserConfig.json :
-+ parser: The path of the grammar folder, including g4 files and sometimes java programs.
++ parser: The path of the grammar folder, including g4 files and sometimes Java programs.
 + grammarName: The grammar name defined in the g4 file.
 It can also be checked in pom.xml (for grammars from grammarsv4)
 + startSymbol: Can be easily checked in pom.xml or the g4 file.